hosein-fanai/Pits-and-Orbs/readme.md

 pip3 install pyvirtualdisplay
 ```

-Then, use the following command in python (like colab) to create a virutal display before any of the project's codes:
+Then, use the following piece of code in Python (like Colab) to create a virtual display before any of the project's codes:

 ```python
 from pyvirtualdisplay import Display